Captain America's shield: Circular shield

 After Rogers' death, S.H.I.E.L.D. takes over custody of the shield, with one replica on display in a museum, and another replica buried with Rogers.
 The real one is kept by S.H.I.E.L.D. to be used by the new Captain America, whenever they deem it appropriate to train a new one.
 After failing to find a S.H.I.E.L.D. agent capable of throwing it properly, Stark offers the shield to Clint Barton (known at that time as Ronin), who does manage to throw it.
 During his first outing as Captain America, Barton encounters the Young Avengers and scolds Kate Bishop for using the Hawkeye name.
 She tells him that the "Real Cap" gave her that name in honor of his at the time dead friend.
 This leads Barton to refuse to be Captain America.
 The shield is subsequently stolen by the Winter Soldier, who did not want anyone else to carry the shield.
-Inevitably, in an effort to honor Rogers' last wishes, Stark offers to let the Winter Soldier (Bucky Barnes) keep the shield, and to serve as the new Captain America.
+Inevitably, in an effort to honor Rogers' last wishes, Stark offers to let the Winter Soldier (Bucky Barnes) keep the shield, and serve as the new Captain America.
 Bucky accepts.
-This offer is made "off the books", and only the two of them, the Black Widow, and the Falcon, are aware of the situation.
+This offer is made "off the books", and only the two of them, Black Widow and Falcon, are aware of the situation.

 Although Bucky attempted to return the shield to Rogers after his resurrection, Rogers let Bucky keep it as he felt that he could do more good in his new role as Commander Steve Rogers rather than Captain America.
 Rogers used a photonic shield in its place when circumstances called for him to go into combat.
-He reclaimed the shield for good after Bucky was apparently killed during the Fear Itself event— Bucky really going underground after his past as the Winter Soldier was exposed— that also resulted in the shield being broken and reassembled by Asgardian blacksmiths, who add some of the mystical metal Uru to the reconstructed shield, making it even stronger than before, although it is left with a noticeable scar that Rogers decided to keep to give the shield character.
-This premise was not observed in subsequent storylines, or considered canon, as artists have not continued depicting the shield with the scar.
+He reclaimed the shield for good after Bucky was apparently killed during the Fear Itself event.